snl-dakota/dakota/docs/user/usingdakotagui/ngw/nodes/dispatchAndCollect.rst

 The dispatchAndCollect node is used to submit a workflow to a remote machine.
 It is designed to ingest a Dakota parameter file and produce results that will be written to a Dakota results file.
-Because it takes a single set of Dakota parameters and produces a single set of Dakota results, this node is **intended to be run as part of a Dakota analysis driver.** That is, the node itself is not designed to iterate over a parameter space, but is driven by Dakota.
+Because it takes a single set of Dakota parameters and produces a single set of Dakota results, this node is **intended to be run as part of a Dakota analysis driver.** That is, a dispatchAndCollect node is not designed to iterate over a parameter space, but is itself driven by Dakota.

 The dispatchAndCollect node's name comes from its two-step strategy.
 It is intended to be run asynchronously with Dakota (in what is sometimes called "offline mode").
 After this node submits a workflow to a remote machine (i.e. the dispatch step),